-The Trent Conservation Coalition Source Protection Committee is technically required to implement policies with respect to York/Durham Tier 3 Local Area coming under the jurisdiction of the Kawartha-Haliburton Source Protection Authority after the Ministry of the Environment and Climate Change (MOECC) approves the Toronto Region Source Protection Authority's (TRSPA) Updated Assessment Report.
+The Trent Conservation Coalition Source Protection Committee is technically required to implement policies with respect to York/Durham Tier 3 Local Area coming under the jurisdiction of the Kawartha-Haliburton Source Protection Authority after the Ministry of the Environment, Conservation and Parks (formerly the Ministry of the Environment and Climate Change (MOECC)) approved the Toronto Region Source Protection Authority's (TRSPA) Updated Assessment Report.
 MOECC approved TRSPA's Updated Assessment Report on July 24, 2015.

-2.4 DEVELOPMENT OF THE SOURCE PROTECTION PLAN
+DEVELOPMENT OF THE SOURCE PROTECTION PLAN